ftelschow/ResearchGroup/_pages/publications.md

 ## 2022

-**Simultaneous confidence bands for functional data using the gaussian kinematic formula.
-Journal of Statistical Planning and Inference**
+**Simultaneous confidence bands for functional data using the gaussian kinematic formula.**
 F. Telschow and A. Schwartzman
 Journal of Statistical Planning and Inference 216.
 (2022), p.
 70-94.